anishk19/anishk19/README.md

 👋 Hi, I’m Anish

-👀 Interests:I’m passionate about AI, ML, Blockchain, Web3, and Competitive Programming.
+👀 Interests: I’m passionate about AI, ML, Blockchain, Web3, and Competitive Programming.

 🌱 Currently Learning:

-* C Programming
+* Java

 * Web Development

 * Data Structures and Algorithms (DSA)

+* Python

-💞️ Looking to Collaborate On:Exciting AI/ML projects and innovative tech solutions that make an impact.
+💞️ Looking to Collaborate On: Exciting AI/ML projects and innovative tech solutions that make an impact.

-📫 How to Reach Me:Feel free to drop a message here or connect via email!
+📫 How to Reach Me: Feel free to drop a message here or connect via email!

-😄 Pronouns:He/Him
+😄 Pronouns: He/Him

-⚡ Fun Fact:I’m a first-year engineering student, a meme enthusiast, and a tech lover who enjoys exploring the endless possibilities of technology! 🚀
+⚡ Fun Fact: I’m a Second-year engineering student, a meme enthusiast, and a tech lover who enjoys exploring the endless possibilities of technology! 🚀

 <!---
 anishk19/anishk19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.